Pig iron: Uses

 Traditionally, pig iron was worked into wrought iron in finery forges, later puddling furnaces, and more recently, into steel.
 In these processes, pig iron is melted and a strong current of air is directed over it while it is stirred or agitated.
 This causes the dissolved impurities (such as silicon) to be thoroughly oxidized.
 An intermediate product of puddling is known as refined pig iron, finers metal, or refined iron.

 Pig iron can also be used to produce gray iron.
 This is achieved by remelting pig iron, often along with substantial quantities of steel and scrap iron, removing undesirable contaminants, adding alloys, and adjusting the carbon content.
-Some pig iron grades are suitable for producing ductile iron.
-These are high purity pig irons and depending on the grade of ductile iron being produced these pig irons may be low in the elements silicon, manganese, sulfur and phosphorus.
-These types of pig iron are used to dilute all the elements (except carbon) in a ductile iron charge which may be harmful to the ductile iron process.
+Ductile iron can also be produced using certain high purity grades of pig iron; depending on the grade of ductile iron being produced, the pig irons chosen may be low in the elements silicon, manganese, sulfur and phosphorus.
+High purity pig iron is used to dilute any elements in a ductile iron charge which may be harmful to the ductile iron process (except carbon).

 Modern uses

-Until recently, pig iron was typically poured directly out of the bottom of the blast furnace through a trough into a ladle car for transfer to the steel mill in mostly liquid form; in this state, the pig iron was referred to as hot metal.
+Pig iron was historically poured directly out of the bottom of the blast furnace through a channel into a ladle car for transfer to the steel mill in mostly liquid form; in this state, the pig iron was referred to as hot metal.
 The hot metal was then poured into a steelmaking vessel to produce steel, typically an electric arc furnace, induction furnace or basic oxygen furnace, where the excess carbon is burned off and the alloy composition controlled.
 Earlier processes for this included the finery forge, the puddling furnace, the Bessemer process, and the open hearth furnace.